 Sharps are considered biohazards because in a clinical setting, they include things that might be contaminated with animal/human blood (which might carry infectious agents).
 Our sharps are destroyed through the U of A Hospital so they must be packaged to comply with their standards.

 need to be contained in a leak-proof and puncture-proof container.
-Usually a plastic gallon jug or empty, cleaned solid chemical bottle is used (label the outside with a warning text indicating it contains "sharps").
+These specific containers can be purchased from the Store room.
+Do not overfill (full line indicated on container).
 To avoid sticking yourself or spreading contaminated liquid, do not try to recap the needle or to remove the needle from the syringe barrel.
 Do not try to clip off or deform the needle.
-For disposal, the plastic jug should be capped and placed into yellow Biohazard pails (25L, includes sealing lid, sold at Biostores for ~$9.00) and sent for incineration by EH&S.
+Dispose of sharps through Chematix.

 4.5 Brain tissue: